maxibove13/wakeGAN/README.md

 dvc add data/preprocessed/tracked/
 ```

-With this command, dvc creates a file (`*.dvc`) that contains metadata about your tracked data, let's git add it and ignore the folder that contains the tracked data
+With this command, dvc creates a file (`*.dvc`) in the tracked folder that contains metadata about your tracked data, let's git add it and ignore the folder that contains the tracked data

 ```
 git add data/preprocessed/tracked.dvc data/preprocessed/.gitignore